maximilianfeldthusen/Kadane/README.md

 It works by dynamically deciding whether to extend the current subarray or start a new one at each step.
 ```

-If you’d like, I can extend this explanation into **code that also prints the actual subarray elements** (not just the sum), so you can see exactly which numbers form the maximum sum.
-Would you like me to add that?